Themes

 Potential Questions

-Inside the Sheet Music
+Step 2: Distribute the Sheet Music and Lyrics

 Now, look at the inside of the sheet music.
 Read the lyrics to the song and any other printed information.
 Have students generate and answer questions about what they see.